olasimboTobi/Helicarrier-Characters-Display-App/README.md

 ## Description

 **Character Display** is a Web Application that displays different Rick Morty animation characters with thieir details.
 The characters are grouped based on their date of creation, and characters can be searched using their names and status.
-Status indicaes if the character is dead or alive.
+Status indicates if the character is dead or alive.

 ## Technologies